maiomar88/Analog-ic-design-/README.md

 # Analog-ic-design-
-Here i display some general schematics for my 3 Mini projects that i have worked on during ITI-Training with Dr.Hesham Omran with it's required spece and that i acheived with a small summery for them taken from https://www.master-micro.com/professional-courses/analog-ic-design/course-resources#h.i4wd26i3ll2m
+Here i display some general schematics for my 3 Mini projects that i have worked on during ITI-Training with Dr.Hesham Omran with it's required spece and that i acheived with a small summery for them taken from: https://www.master-micro.com/professional-courses/analog-ic-design/course-resources#h.i4wd26i3ll2m

-Lab 9(Mini project1)
+## Lab 9(Mini project1)

 -in this Mini project we generate and use gm/ID design curves and learn to use ADT assisstance
 - design a two-stage Miller OTA achieving given specifications through simulate the small-signal differential gain,small-signal common-mode gain,the large-signal      differential in the open-loop
 -simulate closed-loop through simulate the large-signal differential ,the large-signal common-mode..etc